-Why should you back up your device?
+You should have a backup system for your devices and this is why

 Due to the nature of my job, I regularly restore my Mac or iPhone as new so I can write up detailed how-to guides for restoring from backups, starting fresh, doing clean installs of operating systems, and so on.
 I hate doing it, but I do it because I love you and want to make sure you know the proper steps.

-So, believe me when I say that I know how time consuming and frustrating it is to start over from scratch with an iPhone, iPad, or Mac.
+So, believe me when I say that I know how time-consuming and frustrating it is to start over from scratch with an iPhone, iPad, or Mac.
 It's more than just the photos, documents, and other data you can easily retrieve from cloud-based storage services.

 Where my apps?

 One of the biggest problems with starting new on a device is not that you've lost your data (if you are storing it in a cloud service), it's that you've lost all of your apps.
 Sure, you can re-download all of those .doc files from Dropbox, but you won't be able to open them until you've reinstalled a word processing program.
 Your pictures may be safe in OneDrive, but if you want to edit them, you'll have to track down that photo editing app you love and download it again.
-If you're also trying to download a bunch of documents back onto your Mac, your internet is going to really feel the strain when you also start trying to download the dozen apps you use on a regular basis.
+If you're also trying to download a bunch of documents back onto your Mac, your internet is going to really feel the strain when you also start trying to download the dozens of apps you use on a regular basis.
 Starting over takes time and really messes with your productivity.

 Here's a simple scenario that I've experienced and will probably make you cringe a little.
 After starting fresh on macOS, I needed to install a couple of apps I use all of the time.
-I also needed to sign back into those accounts where my data was so nicely being securely saved in a cloud-based services.
+I also needed to sign back into those accounts where my data was so nicely being securely saved in a cloud-based service.
 I didn't yet have 1Password installed, so even after I downloaded the apps, I still had to get my password manager up and running before I could even start working.

 Stop acting so weird

 Another huge problem with having to start from a new setup is that you lose all of your settings.
-On the iPhone, this means reregistering your fingerprint for Touch ID, which if you use more than one finger is time consuming.
+On the iPhone, this means reregistering your fingerprint for Touch ID or your face for Face ID, which can be time-consuming.
 It also means you have to reinstall and set up any customized ring tones and assign them to your contacts if you do so on an individual basis.
 You have to enable iCloud Photo Library if you use it, so you can get those photos back on your iPhone.

 Things are just as screwy on the Mac.
 Your mouse and trackpad settings all reset, so scrolling will throw you off until you get it back to your liking.
 All of the notifications you prefer to have on or off are lost until you enable or disable them again.
 Any particular sound settings are gone.